Only this pageAll pages

 Usage with OpenAI API

-This article outlines how to integrate the cloud-based Make MCP server with OpenAI API.
+This article outlines how to connect Make MCP server with the OpenAI API.

 Prerequisites